neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/git-branches-and-prs.md

 ## Git Pull Requests

-It is important for developers to maintain a high code quality and to have other developers review their work.
+It is important for developers to maintain high code quality and to have other developers review their work.
 Git offers us `pull requests` which we can use as a convenient way to request reviews of the work on a `feature branch`.
 A pull request is a request to `merge` one branch into another branch.
 We can create a pull request on GitHub and ask other developers to review all changes made